Use the HELP Options tab to get handouts, videos and other tools to help you with EndNote.

 You may attach articles, images, media and other files to the references and also add your own notes, thus creating an organized library.

-“Cite While You Write” is a feature that allows you to incorporate references from your EndNote library directly into a Word document as in-text citations and as footnotes or references.
+“Cite While You Write” is a feature that allows you to incorporate references from your EndNote library directly into a Word document as in-text citations or footnotes and references.

 EndNote is just one of many commercial citation management programs.
 At ODU, it's FREE.

-There are two versions: the desktop version that must be installed on your computer, and a Web version that is available anywhere you are.
+There are two versions: the desktop version that must be installed on your computer, and an online version that is available anywhere you are.

 Do You Need EndNote?